19 Brand Activation Ideas To Connect With Your Target Audience

 Here’s an event activation idea: get your attendees involved and make your gathering interactive.
 IKEA is known for inexpensive furniture for DIYers and to-die-for Swedish meatballs.
 That’s why the Dining Club pop-up restaurant worked so well.
-Diners prepared their meals, under the supervision of professional chefs, to serve their family and friends.
+Diners prepared their meals under the supervision of professional chefs to serve their family and friends.
 What can you do to involve your clients and customers at your next pop-up or account-based marketing event?

 Source: Alt Terrain

-15. Give Customers Something To Look Forward To: Refinery29
+15. Give Them Something To Anticipate: Refinery29

-Promoted as, “an incredible playground for adults,” 29Rooms is now an annual event hosted by lifestyle brand, Refinery29.
+Promoted as “an incredible playground for adults,” 29Rooms is now an annual event hosted by lifestyle brand, Refinery29.
 The 29 different rooms, created in conjunction with various musicians and companies, are designed and curated to produce a different experience relating to a specific theme.
-Not only is this annual event extremely creative and fun, but it also gives attendees something to look forward to, which keeps Refinery29 at the forefront of their audience’s minds.
+Not only is this annual event extraordinarily creative and fun, but it also gives attendees something to look forward to, which keeps Refinery29 at the forefront of their audience’s minds.